 Express Scripts, the No. 1 pharmacy benefit manager (PBM), while complaining bitterly about “out of control” drug pricing, signaled a willingness to wait for a competing therapy to enter the market, and on Dec.
-19, 2014, the FDA approved AbbVie’s Viekira Pak, (ombitasvir, paritaprevir and ritonavir tablets co-packaged with dasabuvir tablets).
-The published price for Viekira is just over $83,000—almost exactly Sovaldi’s price—but Express Scripts has negotiated an undisclosed discount with AbbVie.
-It also has an exclusive distribution arrangement through its Accredo specialty pharmacy for Express Scripts; at its roughly 1.4 billion scripts filled per year, Express Scripts services nearly 1 in 3 Americans.
-(According to the company, the Viekira deal is limited to those clients whose covered lives include Express Scripts’ National Preferred Formulary, amounting to 25 million patients.)
+19, FDA approved AbbVie’s Viekira Pak, (ombitasvir, paritaprevir and ritonavir tablets co-packaged with dasabuvir tablets).
+The published price for Viekira is just over $83,000—nearly exactly Sovaldi’s price—but Express Scripts has negotiated an undisclosed discount with AbbVie.
+It also has an exclusive distribution arrangement through its Accredo specialty pharmacy for Express Scripts; at its roughly 1.4 billion scripts filled per year, Express Scripts services nearly one out of three Americans.
+(According to the company, the Viekira deal is limited to those clients whose covered lives include Express Scirpts’ National Preferred Formulary, amounting to 25 million patients.)

 Express Scripts told the Wall Street Journal that its discount, while undisclosed, will have “the vast majority of its value” passed on to Express Scripts clients.
 And while announcing the agreement with AbbVie, it also noted that, as of Jan.
-1, 2015, it dropped Sovaldi; Harvoni (a newer therapy from Gilead); and J&J’s Olysio, which has occasionally been prescribed in combination with Sovaldi.
+1, it is dropping Sovaldi, Harvoni (a newer therapy from Gilead) and J&J’s Olysio, which has occasionally been prescribed in combination with Sovaldi.
 The exclusion will not apply to patients currently on those therapies.
-Express Scripts says that its “independent” National Pharmacy & Therapeutics Committee advocates the change.
+Express Scripts says that its “independent” Pharmacy and Therapeutics formulary committee advocates the change.
 It also claims that Sovaldi patients had been limited by payers to patients at Stage 3 or 4 of disease progression, while now, under the National Preferred Formulary, any hepC patient will be covered.